itsyourOOP/CS1632_Spring2022/course-info.md

   * Exercise submissions (satisfactory / unsatisfactory)
   * Teams participation

-TopHat questions will be provided when the recorded lectures are released.
-They are expected to be completed during the given time frame (during the week the lectures are listed on the syllabus).
+TopHat questions will be asked in class on the day that the recorded lectures are due, usually at the beginning of each week.
+You will be given typically one minute to answer each question.
+You are allowed to look at your lecture notes when answering.
+0.5 points are participation points and 0.5 points are correctness points for each 1 point per question.

 Exercise submissions are unscored (as in your actual score doesn't matter).
 You will get full credit if you submit "satisfactory" work.
 By satisfactory, I